Darbuk–Shyok–DBO Road: Route

-The BRO road begins near the village of Shyok, which is the on the west bank of the Shyok River after its V-shaped bend.
+The BRO road begins near the village of Shyok, which is on the west bank of the Shyok River after its V-shaped bend.
 Shyok already has roads leading west, to Leh via Darbuk, and south, leading to Pangong Tso.
 The BRO road crosses the Shyok river to its right bank and rounds the corner, continuing along its right bank due north (on the west side of the river bed).

 After passing the historic campsites of Chhumed, Mundro and Mandaltang, it crosses the river near Sultan Chhushku.
 A 430-metre-long bridge over the full width of the river bed has been constructed and named the 'Colonel Chewang Rinchen Setu'.
 (Note: The bridge has been named after a hero of Ladakh, Chewang Rinchen, who organised the Ladakhi resistance to the Gilgit Scouts invasion during the Indo-Pakistani War of 1947.
 He received Maha Vir Chakra, India's second highest military honour, twice in his life time.)

 After the Setu, the road goes through the valley of Murgo Nala to reach the village of Murgo, then the valley of Burtsa Nala to reach the camping site of Burtsa, and then Depsang nala to pass by Qizil Langar, close to the Line of Actual Control with China.
 After Qizil Langar, the road enters the Depsang Plains on a more or less straight route to the Dault Beg Oldi.